iotFab/avsmqtt-1/instructions/lab2.md

 ### 1. Connect to the hardware kit using the below instructions (same as in Lab 1)

-2. Read the below and then run the commands to configure the kit to connect to Alexa Voice Services and AWS IoT services.

 ### 2. Read the below and then run the commands to configure the kit to connect to Alexa Voice Services and AWS IoT services

 - **Client id** and **Product Id** is required for the kit to successfully authenticate to Alexa Voice service